claucia/claucia/README.md

 I moved to Ireland in mid-2018 and, since then I’ve been [working][cv] on hospitality, which was heavily affected by the COVID-19 restrictions.
 So, during a layoff from work, I started studying Web technologies such as HTML, CSS/SCSS, and JavaScript.
 I also obtained certifications from Microsoft to assert these skills.

-By the way, I am currently enrolled in an online course called [CS50x][cs50x] provided by HarvardX via edX.
+I am currently enrolled in an online course called [CS50x][cs50x] provided by HarvardX via edX.
 It's been a fantastic opportunity to learn the art of programming with the best teachers.

-My next goal is to learn React.
+My next goal is to learn React, and improve my skills in UI/UX.

-I strongly believe that learning by practicing is the best way to learn.
+By the way, I strongly believe that learning by practicing is the best way to learn.
 With that in mind, I found an interesting way to get some hands-on experience: [Frontend Mentor challenges][frontend-mentor-challenges].
 There’s a huge collection of challenges to choose from.
 And I can say it’s been a challenging and rewarding experience.

 Finally, feel free to reach out if you feel like doing so: